The Makers’ Film Festival ‘Terms and Conditions’ & ‘Technical Specs’ for Submission of Short Films

 The producer/creator grants the Makers’ Film Festival the rights to:

-b) Include a section of the production for non-commercial promotional purposes, to publicise the Festival.
+b) Include a section of the production for promotional purposes and related stills, to publicise the Festival.

 This must be your own work and/or warrant that all necessary permissions have been obtained to enter this film and the film does not infringe the rights, including copyright and moral, of any third party.
 This includes the work of musicians, writers, editors i.e. all creative content producers, authors and collaborators.

-b) If your film is selected you will be sent an email confirmation by 1 February 2021 (updated again!) and expected to deliver pro res files that meet the technical specifications (see below) by latest 19 March 2021.
+b) If your film is selected you will be sent an email confirmation (DATE TBC) and expected to deliver pro res files that meet the technical specifications (see below) by DATE TBC.

-c) If selected, your film will be screened as part of the compiled Festival program, toured around Australia in 2021 from May onwards, and hopefully internationally in 2021-22.
+c) If selected, your film will be screened as part of the compiled Festival program, toured around Australia in 2023-24, and internationally.

 If selected for the festival we’d prefer if your film is not widely available on the internet until the conclusion of the Australian tour.

 (We are reasonable people and understand the importance of films for your online presence and promotion of your activities.
-The Festival screenings offer a different experience and reach – your film will sit alongside quality peers and viewed at cinema scale.)
+The collated program and Festival screenings offer a different experience and reach – your film will sit alongside quality peers and viewed at cinema scale.)

 10) SUBMISSION ROUTE: